TsuyoshiUshio/PythonPackageSample/README.md

 - Common issues with namespace collisions
 - Package distribution and importing mechanisms
 - Best practices for organizing related Python packages

+For a detailed walkthrough of what I learned during this project, see the [Journey with Python Packaging](Journey_With_Python_Packaging.md) blog post.

 ## Development Setup